BSE: 500878 | NSE: CEATLTD | ISIN: INE482A01020

 The Company has adopted Total Quality Management and initiated several measures forstrengthening employee relations through progressive people practices at the shop floorand initiatives towards increased productivity.
 Labour relations remained cordial duringthe year under review.

-The Company has no overdue deposits, other than the unclaimed deposits of Rs.
-3.07Crores from 844 depositors as at the end of the year under review.
+The Company has no overdue deposits, other than the unclaimed deposits of Rs 2.82crores from 666 depositors as at the end of the year under review.

-In accordance with the Act, and Articles of Association, Mr. H. V. Goenka, Mr. Hari L.Mundra and Mr. Atul C. Choksey retire by rotation and being eligible offer themselves forreappointment.
+In accordance with the Companies Act, 2013 and Articles of Association, Mr. Paras K.Chowdhary retires by rotation and being eligible offers himself for re-appointment.

 DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to Section 217 (2AA) of the Act, your Directors, to the best of theirknowledge and belief, confirm that:
+Pursuant to Section 217 (2AA) of the Companies Act, 1956, your Directors, to the bestof their knowledge and belief, confirm that:

 i) the applicable Accounting Standards have been followed in the preparation of theannual accounts.

-ii) such accounting policies have been selected and applied consistently and suchjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company in the Balance Sheet as at March31, 2013 and of the Statement of Profit and Loss for the said financial year viz.
-April 1,2012 to March 31, 2013.
+ii) such accounting policies have been selected and applied consistently and suchjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company in the Balance Sheet as at March31, 2014 and the Statement of Profit and Loss for the said financial year viz.
+April 1,2013 to March 31, 2014.

-iii) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+iii) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act, 1956 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

 iv) the annual accounts have been prepared on a going concern basis.

-A report on Corporate Governance, along with a certificate from the Statutory Auditorsof the Company, regarding the compliance of conditions of Corporate Governance, as alsothe Management Discussion and Analysis Report, as stipulated under Clause 49 of theListing Agreement, are annexed to this Report.
+A report on Corporate Governance, along with a certificate from the Statutory Auditorsof the Company, regarding the compliance of conditions of Corporate Governance, and alsothe Management Discussion and Analysis Report, as stipulated under Clause 49 of theListing Agreement, are annexed to this report.

 Your Directors place on record their appreciation for the continued support andco-operation received from the employees, customers, suppliers, dealers, financialinstitutions, banks and members towards conducting the business of the Company during theyear under review.